Christkindelsmärik, Strasbourg

 Christkindelsmärik (Alsatian dialect meaning "Market of the Christ Child") is a Christmas market held annually in Strasbourg, France, on the Grande Île, near Strasbourg Cathedral and the Place Kléber.
-It draws in approximately 2 million visitors each year and since the arrival of TGV service in Strasbourg in 2007, the number of visitors has been on the rise.
+It draws in approximately 2 million visitors each year.
 Hotels can be booked a year in advance and some receive between 15 and 17% of their yearly income thanks to the Christkindelsmärik's visitors.
 It is considered one of the most famous Christmas markets throughout Europe.
-It is estimated that the city benefits of a 16 million Euros profit from this 38-day-long tradition.
+It is estimated that the city benefits of a €16 million profit from this 38-day-long tradition.
 It is mostly famous for its fragrance of mulled wine (vin chaud; Glühwein).